How Much Mortgage Can You Get For £1,500 Per Month?

 Your Deposit and Loan-to-value (LTV)

-This will make a big impact on how far your £1,500 per month can stretch but won’t really impact the maximum borrowing amount allowed from lenders as the affordability assessment will only focus on your annual income and outgoings.
+This will greatly impact how far your £1,500 per month can stretch but won’t really impact the maximum borrowing amount allowed from lenders, as the affordability assessment will only focus on your annual income and outgoings.

 If you put down a larger deposit, this naturally reduces the size of the mortgage.
 Borrowing a smaller sum can reduce your monthly payments.
-And, a larger deposit also reduces your LTV ratio which can give you more borrowing options or better rates as a wider group of lenders will consider your application.
+A larger deposit also reduces your loan-to-value (LTV) ratio, which can give you more borrowing options or better rates as a wider group of lenders will consider your application.

 So, the size of your deposit can make monthly payments more realistic if you’ve got a smaller loan and a lower interest rate.